 Reporting → Report Search Criteria → Using Basic Conditions in SBM Reports → Working with Field Search Specifications → Selecting Field Values for a Condition

-Field Value options enable you to select values for the field selected in the Fields list.
-The type of field you select determines the options and values that are available to you.
+Field Value options enable you to select values for the field selected in the Fields list or report filters if you select (Filters) from the Fields list.
+What you select determines the options and values that are available to you.
 For example:

 Field Value Options for Selection and User Fields – If you choose a field that allows you to select values in the Fields drop-down list, you can search for specific values or select multiple values to add to your condition.
 For example, if you select a User field, the users available as selections for the field are available in the Field Values list.
 You can select a user from the list, and then click OK to add the specification to your query.